Skip to main content

 Full accreditation authorizes travel agents to sell international and/or domestic tickets on behalf of IATA member airlines.
 It also allows access to IATA’s Billing and Settlement Plan BSP), an efficient interface for invoicing and payment between the agent, airlines and transport providers.

 More information on the full accreditation program for travel professionals

-The Travel Industry Designator (TIDS) is a is a unique code that allows the bookings of travel agents and other tourism sales intermediaries and to be recognized by all industry suppliers.
+The Travel Industry Designator (TIDS) is a unique code that allows the bookings of travel agents and other tourism sales intermediaries to be recognized by all industry suppliers.